-Tinnitus affects an estimated 10% of adults in the UK according to the British Tinnitus Association.
+Tinnitus affects an estimated 10% of adults in the UK according to the NHS, which is around 6 million people.
 Someone who has tinnitus will experience humming, buzzing or ringing sounds that can be intermittent or if more severe, continuous.
 Apart from being really annoying, severe cases of tinnitus can be quite debilitating for the sufferer.
 Tinnitus is commonly linked to hearing loss.

 There are a number of different causes of tinnitus such as being the result of ear infections, head injuries, neck injuries and diabetes.
 But by far the most common is being exposed repeatedly to loud noise, or exposed to a sudden burst of loud noise.

-If you have been exposed to loud noises at work and your employer didn’t take any preventative measures, or perhaps you suffered tinnitus after being involved in an accident that wasn’t your fault, or maybe your GP wrongly diagnosed or treated a condition which then resulted in tinnitus developing, then you may be eligible to make a tinnitus claim because your tinnitus is the result of the negligence of someone else.
+If you have been exposed to loud noises at work and your employer didn’t take any preventative measures, or perhaps you suffered tinnitus after being involved in an accident that wasn’t your fault.
+Alternatively, you may have been harmed by your GP gave you a misdiagnosis or treated a condition which then resulted in tinnitus developing, then you may be eligible to make a tinnitus claim because your tinnitus is the result of the negligence of someone else.

 Legal Helpline is a Claims Management Company with a panel of personal injury solicitors that can help you to make a successful tinnitus accident claim.